The project

 | healthy and intelligent mobility

 The car park will now only have two storeys, which means little additional excavation work.
 It will thus be equipped with an air purification system to reduce exhaust gas concentrations and improve air quality.
 Its intelligent management will allow optimised use, adapted to the periods of frequentation of the different users.
-In order to improve mobility in the district, the car park will have 190 parking spaces for cars and 313 spaces for bicycles.
-130 spaces will be allocated for public parking use and our project is planning a pedestrian exit next to the Sablon roundabout.
+In order to improve mobility in the district, the car park will have 158 parking spaces for cars and 425 spaces for bicycles.
+132 spaces will be allocated for public parking use and our project is planning a pedestrian exit next to the Sablon roundabout.
 To meet the needs of the increasingly popular electric bikes and cars, the pitches will also be equipped with electric charging points.
-Finally, we are cooperating with MyMove, an application which allows vehicles to be shared from our car park to meet everyone’s needs.

 | Heritage